Street Fighter 5 Guts Man Mega Man Crossover Event

-The Next Barlog Cross-Over Costume in Street Fighter V Turns Him Into Guts Man
+The Next Balrog Cross-Over Costume in Street Fighter V Turns Him Into Guts Man

 Street Fighter V has a ton of fan-service, especially in the form of crossover costume events.
 A tweet from the official Street Fighter Twitter account revealed that Guts Man, from the Mega Man series, will be joining Street Fighter V: Arcade Edition.
 You can earn this costume for Barlog by competing in the Extra Battle mode and acquiring gems for the complete set.